griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/03_understanding_tools.md

 Chat(agent).start()
 ```

-Here's the code in it's entirety:
+Here's the code in its entirety:

 ```python linenums="1" title="app.py"
 from dotenv import load_dotenv